 Depending on the types of foods you enjoy, the time of year your remodel is taking place, and how often you’ll eat out, this temporary space may look different for every household.

-I’m going to mention our dining room numerous times.
-That was our temporary kitchen because it’s a large room that easily held all our stuff, plus we were able to keep the dining table where it was.
+My dining room will be mentioned numerous times.
+It became our temporary kitchen because it’s a large room that easily held all our stuff.
+Plus we were able to keep the dining table where it was.
 I know others who have had to use their basement or a spare bedroom.
-As long as you have a makeshift table set up to hold the following items, plus another table or tv trays to eat from, then you’ll be set.
+As long as you have a makeshift table set up to hold the following items, plus another table or tv tray to eat from, then you’ll be set.

 Here are the appliances we set up to survive our live-in kitchen remodel: